dotnet/csharpstandard/standard/lexical-structure.md

 ### 7.3.1 General

-The *input* production defines the lexical structure of a C# source file.
-Each source file in a C# program shall conform to this lexical grammar production.
+The *input* production defines the lexical structure of a C# compilation unit.

 ```ANTLR
 input